erics273/react-youniversity/README.md

 * Create-react-app: what is it?
 * Project structure and how things tick
 * Components, State, and Props without Redux
-* Components, State, and Props wit Redux (high level)
+* Components, State, and Props with Redux (high level)
 * JSX
 * Routing